StudyGrow/Cards/README.md

 ## Frontend installation

 The frontend is built using Angular.
-The Angular project folder is located in ``./angular-cards``.
+The Angular project folder is located in ``./frontend``.
 Download and install Angular with:

 ```shell
 npm install -g @angular/cli
 ```

-Then navigate to the angular-cards folder and start the Angular Dev Server with the following command:
+Then navigate to the frontend folder and start the Angular Dev Server with the following command:

 ```shell
 ng serve --proxy-config proxy.conf.json --open